NadaGhannam25/holbertonschool-portfolio-project/Stage 4/README.md

 1. The user fills in subscription details.
 2. The frontend sends the subscription data to the backend.
 3. The backend validates the data.
 4. The backend saves the subscription in the database.
 5. The backend returns a success response.
+6. The frontend updates the subscription list.

 ---